 18. Ride the Fall Foliage Chairlift – As the seasons change and autumn comes, and while you’re suspended over the Ski Santa Fe Resort, absorb the beauty of the native trees as they change colors.
 Texans know we don’t get to see things like this too often, so take this chance!

-19. Go on a Scavenger Hunt – Explore Old Fort Marcy Park, a historic park with remnants of a military fort, in an innovative way with Operation City Quest, an app that guides you through a scavenger hunt and even keeps track of your score so you can see how you stack up against other visitors (this is really fun if you’re the competitive type).
+19. Go on a Scavenger Hunt – Explore Old Fort Marcy Park.
+It’s a historic park with remnants of a military fort, in an innovative way with Operation City Quest, an app that guides you through a scavenger hunt and even keeps track of your score so you can see how you stack up against other visitors.
+This is really fun if you are the competitive type.

-20. Float the River – Ride a raft along the Rio Chama and change your point of view as you ride the same currents that carved out a 900-foot canyon and contributed to the sedimentary fluctuations in the canyon wall.
+20. Float the River – Ride a raft along the Rio Chama and experience a new perspective of this stunning landscape.
+Glide through the same currents that shaped a 900-foot canyon and played a role in the unique sedimentary layers of its walls.

 21. Go Fishing – If you love a good ‘ole fashion fishing trip or it’s something you’ve always wanted to try, Santa Fe has several bodies of water known for their variety of catches.
 Nambe Falls is only 30-minutes from Santa Fe and the Rio Grande itself is 1-hour and 20-minutes away.
 You can also check out Pecos River if you wish to take a bit of a longer drive.

-22. Join a Motorcycle Tour – Take advantage of the exclusive opportunity to tour Santa Fe with Ride the Dream on the back of a Harley Davidson.
+22. Join a Motorcycle Tour – tour Santa Fe with Ride the Dream on the back of a Harley Davidson.

 23. Visit Santa Fe Distilleries – Book your spot on a tasting tour at Santa Fe Spirits Distillery & Tasting Room.
 Or adventure hand-in-hand with your date through Santa Fe and stop at distilleries like Tumbleroot Brewery & Distillery, Algodones Distillery, Albuquerque Distillery, Alter Springs, Taylor Garrett Whiskey, Safe House Distilling, La Reforma Brewery, and Left Turn Distilling.